-Network Rail's confidential reporting service and 'Speak Out' (whistleblowing) policy has been in place since 2012.
-The Speak Out service is run by an external company on behalf of Network Rail, and all reports undergo an initial review by our business integrity team.
+Network Rail's confidential reporting service and 'Speak Out' policy has been in place since 2012.
+The Speak Out service is run by an external company on behalf of Network Rail, and all reports undergo an initial review by our counter fraud and investigation services team (previously known as the 'business integrity department').